Management Messages

 Low Flows and High Water Temperatures

-● To conserve fish during drought conditions, Fish and Wildlife will be monitoring water flow and temperatures in the Bow River and other southern Alberta streams.
+● To help conserve fish during drought conditions, Alberta Government will be monitoring water flows, levels, and temperatures in rivers, lakes, and reservoirs.

-● In response to low stream flows and warmer water temperatures, time of day angling restrictions in ES1 and southwest PP1 may be implemented during July 1 and August 31.
+● In response to low flows and warmer water temperatures, time of day angling restrictions may be implemented.

 Know before you go!

-Know the sportfishing regulations before you go!
-Either download the PDF of the Guide, or take a printed copy of the Guide with you, or use the sportfishing regulations App.
+● Know the sportfishing regulations before you go!
+Either download the PDF of the Guide, take a printed copy of the Guide with you, or use the Sportfishing Regulations App.

 Stocking and Transfers